zoobzio/capitan/README.md

 ### Extending with Custom Types

-You can extend capitan with your own field types for structs or custom types:
+You can extend capitan with your own field types for structs or custom types using `NewKey[T]`:

 ```go
 // Define your custom type